Is Plagiarism a Crime

 The answer to this question is yes and no. In itself, plagiarism is not a crime.
 Plagiarism is punishable in a court, as it is seen as an infringement of copyrights, just like simulating fraud.

 Plagiarism is not a crime if it is done in a way that does not infringe on the copyright of the source.
 However, if it violates copyright laws, plagiarism becomes criminal.
-It is also cheating that is described as academic dishonesty in educational institutions.
-Therefore it is punishable as per the school’s academic integrity policies.

 It is a simultaneous act of both theft and fraud.
 In the United States, this act is illegal as it violates the nation’s copyright laws.